OnePlus Buds Pro could rival AirPods Pro with longer battery life and personalized sound

 OnePlus has announced its latest true wireless earbuds.
 The OnePlus Buds Pro were launched alongside the Nord 2 smartphone, and come with active noise cancellation, personalized audio, and up to 38 hours of battery life.

+There's also support for Dolby Atmos, which means you should be able to enjoy immersive audio while listening to music, watching films, and playing games.
+OnePlus touts this as its answer to the Spatial Audio feature on the AirPods Pro.
+For gamers, support for low latency audio means there should be no lag between the action on screen and the sounds you hear.

-The OnePlus Buds Pro also come with hybrid active noise cancellation, with three different modes to choose from, with the ability to cancel up to 40dB of sound.
+As for the noise cancellation?
+The OnePlus Buds Pro also come with hybrid active noise cancellation, with three different modes to choose from and the ability to cancel up to 40dB of sound.

 The earbuds' ANC can also adapt to your surroundings – so, the OnePlus Buds Pro should up the level of noise cancellation as you move through noisier environments.
 ANC can be activated by pinching and holding the earbuds' stems – a little like the AirPods Pro.